NASA-NAVO/servicemon/README.rst

 This project follows the basic approach of Astropy's `development workflow <https://docs.astropy.org/en/latest/development/workflow/development_workflow.html>`_ and `coding guidelines <https://docs.astropy.org/en/latest/development/codeguide.html>`_.
-Since servicemon was initially built using the Astropy `cookiecutter template <https://docs.astropy.org/projects/package-template/en/latest/>`_, it shares the same basic development and build tools.
+Since servicemon was initially built using the `Astropy Package Template <https://docs.astropy.org/projects/package-template/en/latest/>`_, it shares Astropy's basic development and build tools.
 If you have any questions, please file an issue (or draft pull request) to start the conversation and we'll be happy to help.

 License